AilvenLiu/AilvenLiu.github.io/_posts/2020-01-06-DailyTranslation-01 China Daily 01.md

     </script>
 </head>

-> On 29th Mar 2020, I decide to translate one English article to Chinese edition everyday, getting started with [*China Daily*](https://www.chinadaily.com.cn/).
+> Since 29 March, 2020, I've decided to translate an English article to Chinese edition everyday, getting started with [*China Daily*](https://www.chinadaily.com.cn/).

 > This article is originated in [this page](https://www.chinadaily.com.cn/a/202003/28/WS5e7e9849a310128217282a39.html), updated on 28th Mar 2020.